-- Spanish) or SLL 108 (Spanish Grammar II-Advanced), depending on whether they will benefit more from a course that focuses on speaking, writing or grammar.
-They are also required to take a Facultad course in the - In the rare case that a student is not considered ready to enroll in Estudios Hispánicos courses in the spring semester, he or she will continue in the CLCE program and must take SLL 101B, and usually four other CLM courses (no Facultad course would be required in this instance).
+c.
+In the rare case that a year-long student is not considered ready to enroll in Estudios Hispánicos courses in the spring semester, they will continue in the CLCE program and must take SLL 101B and four other CLM courses to total a minimum of 15 CSU semester units.
+No Facultad course would be required in this instance.